tkrabel/python_random_boost/README.md

 rb.depths
 ```

 `example.py` contains an example of how to use Random Boosting in regression.

+Note that you can also use Random Boost by typing `GradientBoostingRegressor(random_depth=True)` or `GradientBoostingClassifier(random_depth=True)` (In fact, I implemented Random Boost as a sub- and wrapper class of the respective Gradient Boosting classes), which makes it usable as a simple add-on just like Stochastic Gradient Boosting.

 Please feel free to test and give feedback on the algorithm.
 Also don't hesitate to contact me if you feel like it.

-FYI: I am currently working on commiting my code to the scikit-learn package.
-I guess that will happen in form of an argument to `GradientBoostingRegressor` and `GradientBoostingClassifier` (along the lines of `GradientBoostingRegressor(..., random_depth=True)`) since then the sklearn package is much easier to maintain.
+FYI:
+I was issuing a feature request to the scikit-learn package so that Random Boost becomes part of the package.
+Understandably, they won't include it until it becomes mature and popular enough.
+I seem maturity is not an issue as it is just a small alteration of the code base, and I will now work on the popularity part by writing a paper.
 So stay tuned!